Bread Loaf Bakeless Camargo Residency Fellowship

-The residency is especially intended for those who are focused on a particular project and need this time to make significant progress.
+The residency is especially intended for emerging writers who are focused on a particular project and need this time to make significant progress.
 At the end of the residency fellows will submit a final report describing the work they accomplished during the month at the Camargo Foundation.

 - Travel stipend, up to $1,500

 - Private apartment and access to The Camargo Foundation facilities

 During the residency, fellows will have the opportunity to share their work on an informal basis and to organize activities such as readings and potluck dinners.

 Fellows are expected to be in residence at the Foundation for the entire period.
 Extended or overnight travel should be done either before or after the official residency dates.

 Each fellow will have a private apartment, furnished and with a full kitchen.
 Bed linens and towels are provided.
 A washer and dryer are available at a reasonable price for personal laundry.
 Click here to view photos of several of the apartments.

 Fellows should plan to bring a laptop computer as computers are not available onsite.
 Wi-fi is available in the Foundation library, which is on site.

 No pets are allowed, and no overnight guests are permitted in the apartment.
 There are several hotels in Cassis where visitors can stay.

 Michael Collier, Director